-In total, you should find that a budget of £35/\$50 per week is sufficient for the basics.
+In total, you should find that a budget of at least £25/\$30 per week is sufficient for the basics.

 However, please be aware that these costs are estimated and will fluctuate in line with changes in fuel prices andother factors, especially the volatile exchange rate on the cedi.